 Feeding tarantulas is quite easy.
 But, don’t use your hands to feed them; otherwise, your spider will bite your finger instead of the prey.
 Use long feeder tongs/tweezers instead (of at least 20cm (8″) in length).
 Place or drop the insect near your tarantula.
 If you know your tarantula has a good appetite you can also just drop the insect in the enclosure, so your tarantula can hunt it.
 However, make sure your spider will catch the prey eventually.
 Always remove (parts of) uneaten prey at least within 24 hours.

 Feeding insects need to be nutritious and healthy before you feed them.
 Read here about the general care of feeder insects.
 You can buy feeder insects online or at many pet stores.
 Would you like to breed your own feeder insects?
-Check out these pages on how to crickets and breed dubia roaches.
+Check out these pages on how to breed crickets or breed dubia roaches.

 Tarantulas will stop accept food a couple of days before moulting (pre-moult) and should not be fed during this time.
 Any uneaten live prey should be removed.
 They can also become less active, excessively webbing or make a den/bury itself.
 Tarantulas are known to make a moulting web — a kind of mat or bed made out of web where the moulting process takes place on.
 Moulting is a normal process for tarantulas and takes place to be able to grow.